p-org/peasy-ide-vscode/README.md

 Further P Extension Support:
 1. Compilation: Open any P project folder.
 Navigate to a file that ends with .p or .pproj and press 'f5' to compile.
-2. Use P's Custom Theme by selecting with the dropdown at Code > Settings > Theme > Color Theme.\
+2. Use P's Custom Theme by selecting with the dropdown at Code > Settings > Theme > Color Theme.
 3. P should now support Errors that occur during compilation in the Problems panel.
+4. Snippets: Typing out the beginning of P data structures and syntactic structures within a P program, such as "machine", "test", and "foreach" will cause snippets to load that have the general structure loaded as well.
+Pressing tab will allow the user to 'fill in the blank' of each structure.
+5. P's testing framework allows for testing done by clicking a green play button.
+It automatically runs a p check command.
+The user can also change the settings of the number of iterations run every time a test is run from the IDE.

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)
+\!\[Error Reporting\]\(images/error_reporting.png\)
+\!\[Snippets\]\(images/snippets.png\)
+\!\[Syntax Highlighting\]\(images/syntax_highlighting_1.png\)
+\!\[Testing Framework\]\(images/testing_framework.png\)
+\!\[Iteration Settings\]\(images/Iteration_Settings.png\)
 > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow.

 ## Requirements